bom-d-van/harp/README.md

 Harp simply builds your application and upload it to your server.
 It brings you a complete solution for deploying common applications.
 It syncs, restarts, kills, and deploys your applications.

-The best way to learn what harp does and helps to use it.
+The best way to learn what harp does and helps is to use it.
 (In test directory, there are docker files and harp configurations you can play with)

 ## usage